Kong/kong-auth0/Partner Portal/Kong Konnect and Auth0 - Partner Portal - Installation.md

 ## OpenID Connect
-For Enterprise Class Applicationcs, OpenID Connect (OIDC) is the preferred mechanisms for advanced requirements.
+For Enterprise Class Applications, OpenID Connect (OIDC) is the preferred mechanisms for advanced requirements.
 In fact, when applying OIDC to secure the APIs, we're delegating the Authentication process to an external entity, called Identity Provider.

 OIDC is a standard built on top of OAuth and JWT (JSON Web Token).
 Please, refer to the following link to learn more about [OAuth/OIDC](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol) and its Flows:
 * Authorization Code